jung-chang/codehealth/content/posts/good-error-messages.md

 {{< /red-code >}}

-It’s very difficult to figure out what went wrong especially since it’s a generic error type.
-All we know is that and error occurred when calling the `percentage()` function.
+This error message doesn't provide any information about the error that occurred.
+The only useful information is from the stack trace pointing to the `percentage()` function.

-We can greatly improve this error message by **providing enough information to diagnose** the issue through specific error types and messages along with **suggestions for next steps**.
+We can improve this by **providing enough information to diagnose** the issue through specific error types along with **debugging suggestions**.

 {{< green-code >}}